Methods for simulating string-net states and anyons on a digital quantum computer: Creating and Moving Anyons in the String-net Model

 \subsection{Unitary string operators for non-abelian anyons}

 To define a unitary string operator for the non-abelian anyons, we introduce an additional qudit at each endpoint of the string as shown in Fig.~\ref{string_op}a.
-This additional degree of freedom at the string end is a natural adaptation to the diagrammatic calculus of the string operators in the Appendix D of Ref.~\cite{levin:2005}.
+This additional degree of freedom at the string endpoints is motivated by the diagrammatic calculus of the string operators in the Appendix D of Ref.~\cite{levin:2005}.
+In the diagrammatic approach, an endpoint of a string operator will carry a simple string label and split the edge it touches (represented by a physical qudit) into two edges; One of the edges still retains the original qudit state, and the other edge now stores the new qudit state obtained from applying the string operator.
+In our protocol, we introduce the additional qudit to take into account this additional split edge so that we can keep the full information about the open string endpoint, making the unitary construction of the operator possible.

 As depicted in Fig.~\ref{string_op}b, a non-abelian open string operator can be extended by one site with a four-qudit quantum gate.
 In contrast with the abelian case, the gate that extends the string operator needs to involve the qudits at the endpoint of the existing string operator, and the gate itself cannot be regarded as a short unitary open string operator.
 To create a long string operator, we first implement a short unitary string operator of the form in Fig.~\ref{string_op}a (in the non-abelian case, this is achieved by a four-qudit quantum gate as explained in Appendix~\ref{append:stringop}), the short string is extended using a sequence of four-qudit gates in Fig.~\ref{string_op}b.
-An explicit procedure is depicted in Fig.~\ref{fig:stringop_decomp}b, which is a quantum circuit whose depth grows linearly with the separation of the string endpoints.
+An explicit procedure is depicted in Fig.~\ref{fig:stringop_decomp}b, which is a quantum circuit the depth of which grows linearly with the separation of the string endpoints.
 Note that the resulting unitary string operators satisfy the optimal scaling of the circuit depth argued above.
 The existence of the efficient string operator decomposition allows for manipulation of non-abelian anyons without the need of any projection.